 I booked our flights through Avianca LifeMiles, a quirky but worthwhile program of the South American airline Avianca.
 It has a strong award chart for international business class flights and low taxes on award tickets.
 I paid 78,000 miles and just $31.10 for each ticket.

 It’s getting easier than ever to earn the LifeMiles needed to book fantastic flights like this.
 Already a transfer partner of Citi ThankYou points, American Express added LifeMiles as a partner in late 2018.
-Capital One will join the fold as a transfer partner in December, although the 2:1.5 transfer ratio isn’t quite as strong.
+Capital One also joined the fold as a transfer partner, although the 2:1.5 transfer ratio isn’t quite as strong.

-But LifeMiles also regularly sells miles at huge discounts, with bonuses of 130 percent or more.
-That makes it worth considering if you’re short on miles to finalize a dream redemption or just buying the miles outright for a discounted business class ticket – you could buy enough miles for these tickets for just $1,000 or so.
+But LifeMiles also regularly sells miles at huge discounts, with bonuses of 130% or more.
+That makes it worth considering if you’re short on miles to finalize a dream redemption or just buying the miles outright for a discounted business class ticket – you could buy enough miles for these tickets for just $1,000 or less.

 Another great option to book EVA Air is Aeroplan, which charges 75,000 for a transpacific business class flight.
 You can get those miles by transferring them from your stash of American Express Membership Rewards points.
-United Airlines, meanwhile, charges 80,000 miles to book the same flight.
+United Airlines, meanwhile, charges at least 88,000 miles to book the same flight.
 Chase Ultimate Rewards points can transfer to your United account.

 Our final routing would take us from ORD to TPE and onward to Jakarta (CGK).
 I’ll spare you the story on why we didn’t fly direct from TPE to Bali (DPS), our final destination.